• Skip to primary navigation

 2. The objective of the game is to hit the ball over the net and into the opponent’s court without allowing the ball to touch the ground.

-3. Each team is allowed three touches to return the ball, with the exception of the service, which is allowed only one touch.
+3. Each team is allowed three touches to return the ball, except the service, which is allowed only one touch.

 4. Players are not allowed to use their hands or arms to touch the ball.
 They may use any other part of their body, including their feet, knees, chest, and head.